Kevin & Perry Go Large: Plot

-The film begins at the beheading of Anne Boleyn, which turns out to be an erotic daydream that introduces teenage protagonist Kevin, who is having sexual fantasies when he's supposed to be doing his history homework.
-Kevin has tried to lose his virginity for three years.
-He and his best friend Perry go to a newsagent's to buy a pornographic magazine.
-Like all of Kevin's previous attempts at sexual exploration, this ends in failure when he sees his father and pretends to fall on the street to hide the magazine.

-The boys decide they want to go to Ibiza to become DJs and get "guaranteed sex", but when Kevin's parents, Ray and Sheila (James Fleet and Louisa Rix), see his bad school report, they forbid the trip.
-But later they compromise: the boys can go if they get jobs to pay for it.
-The boys search fruitlessly for jobs and end up at a house party, where a popular local girl, Sharon, passes out drunk next to Kevin.
-Perry, seeing the two in bed together the following morning, assumes Kevin has lost his virginity and Kevin lies, saying he had sex with Sharon but gets overheard while leaving the party.
-In the town centre, an angry Sharon later confronts and humiliates Kevin about this, mocking him and calling him "virgin".
+Teenager Kevin has tried to lose his virginity for three years.
+He and his best friend Perry decide they want to go to Ibiza to become DJs and seduce women.
+However, when Kevin's parents, Ray and Sheila, see his bad school report, they forbid the trip.
+They later compromise: the boys can go if they get jobs to pay for it.
+Searching fruitlessly for jobs, the boys end up at a house party, where a popular girl Sharon passes out drunk next to Kevin.
+Perry, seeing the two in bed together the following morning, assumes Kevin has lost his virginity.
+Kevin lies, saying he had sex with Sharon but gets overheard while leaving the party.
+In the town centre, an angry Sharon confronts and humiliates Kevin about this, mockingly calling him "virgin".

-Kevin arrives home in misery, just in time to sign for the delivery of his dad's new credit card.
-He seizes the card and takes it to the bank to steal the plane fare from his dad's bank account.
-At the bank, he accidentally foils a bank robbery and the bank manager rewards him and Perry with a large amount of cash with which the boys plan to fund the trip.
+Distraught, Kevin arrives home in time to sign for the delivery of Ray's new credit card.
+He seizes the card and takes it to the bank to steal the plane fare from Ray's bank account.
+At the bank, he accidentally foils a robbery, and the manager rewards him and Perry with money with which the boys plan to fund the trip.
 As a reward, Kevin's parents approve of the trip, as long as they can accompany the boys, much to Kevin's horror.

-Once in Ibiza, the boys spot the 'girls of their dreams' Candice (Laura Fraser) and Gemma (Tabitha Wady).
-They also meet arrogant club DJ and record producer Eyeball Paul (Rhys Ifans) (whose nickname derives from his practice of vodka eyeballing).
+In Ibiza, the boys spot the 'girls of their dreams' Candice and Gemma.
+They also meet club DJ and record producer Eyeball Paul.
 The boys spend the day at the beach and chat with the girls but are unsuccessful in seducing them.

-That night, the boys walk down the high street filming the events around them.
+That night, the boys walk filming the events around them.
 Kevin films a couple snogging, and they turn out to be Ray and Sheila.
-Kevin sulks while he and Perry hang out with Ray and Sheila, finally ending up at the club "Amnesia" where they dance the night away—without Candice and Gemma, who were refused entry by the doorman (Paul Whitehouse), who holds a hand-mirror to their faces and comments that they're "ugly" and "offend [his] mirror."
+Kevin sulks while he and Perry hang out with Ray and Sheila, ending up at the club "Amnesia" where they dance the night away—without Candice and Gemma, who were refused entry by the doorman, who holds a hand-mirror to call them ugly.